Henry Ford: Personal interests

 A compendium of short biographies of famous Freemasons, published by a Freemason lodge, lists Ford as a member.
 The Grand Lodge of New York confirms that Ford was a Freemason and was raised in Palestine Lodge No. 357, Detroit, in 1894.
 When he received the 33rd degree of the Scottish Rite in 1940, he said, "Masonry is the best balance wheel the United States has."

 In 1923, Ford's pastor and head of his sociology department, Episcopal minister Samuel S. Marquis, claimed that Ford believed, or "once believed," in reincarnation.

 Ford published an anti-smoking book, circulated to youth in 1914, called The Case Against the Little White Slaver, which documented many dangers of cigarette smoking attested to by many researchers and luminaries.
 At the time, smoking was ubiquitous and not yet widely associated with health problems, making Ford's opposition to cigarettes unusual.

+Ford contributed to the article "Mass Production" in the Encyclopedia Britannica.

 Interest in materials science and engineering

 Henry Ford had a long-held interest in materials science and engineering.
 He enthusiastically described his company's adoption of vanadium steel alloys and subsequent metallurgical R&D work.

 Ford also had a long-standing interest in plastics developed from agricultural products, particularly soybeans.
 He cultivated a relationship with George Washington Carver for this purpose.
 Soybean-based plastics were used in Ford automobiles throughout the 1930s in plastic parts such as car horns, in paint and other components.
 The project culminated in 1942, when Ford patented an automobile made almost entirely of plastic, attached to a tubular welded frame.
 It weighed 30% less than a steel car and was said to be able to withstand blows ten times greater than steel.
 It ran on grain alcohol (ethanol) instead of gasoline.
 The design never caught on.

 Ford was interested in engineered woods ("Better wood can be made than is grown") (at this time plywood and particle board were little more than experimental ideas); corn as a fuel source, via both corn oil and ethanol; and the potential uses of cotton.
 Ford was instrumental in developing charcoal briquets, under the brand name "Kingsford".
-His brother-in-law, Edward G. Kingsford, used wood scraps from the Ford factory to make the briquets.
+His cousin-in-law, Edward G. Kingsford, used wood scraps from the Ford factory to make the briquets.

 In 1927, Ford partnered with Thomas Edison and Harvey Samuel Firestone (each contributing $25,000) to create the Edison Botanic Research Corporation in Fort Myers, Florida, to seek a native source of rubber.

 Ford was a prolific inventor and was awarded 161 U.S. patents.